 In the screenshot above we can see the “Process crash details” button which is a convenient feature of Dynatrace as it provides crash details – fully automatic.
 Here is the first part of the crash dump – including information about the exception that caused the process to crash:

 The crash information alone is already great to pass on to developers.
-Additionally, Chad and team looked into traffic patterns of the Pace Application at the time of the crash.
+Additionally, the customer and his team looked into traffic patterns of the Pace Application at the time of the crash.
 Dynatrace is also recording this type of data.
 In their instance, it showed them that the problem was not a result of high or unusual traffic or transactions.

 Step 3: Pass the information to development